Exabyte-io/documentation/docs/tutorials/dft/electronic/gw-band-gap.md

 In the video animation below, we outline the procedure for creating and executing an electronic band gap calculation job via the GW Approximation, considering crystalline silicon as our example material and employing [VASP](../../../software-directory/modeling/vasp/overview.md) as the main simulation engine.
 We conclude by inspecting the corresponding results displayed under the [Results Tab](../../../jobs/ui/results-tab.md) of [Job Viewer](../../../jobs/ui/viewer.md).

+!!!tip "Computational cost of GW calculations"
+    GW calculations are in general quite computationally demanding.
+We therefore recommend the employment of at least 8 computing cores.
+For larger calculations, [OF queues](../../../infrastructure/resource/queues.md) will have faster turnaround than the OR queues considered in the video.

 <div class="video-wrapper">
 <iframe class="gifffer" width="100%" height="100%" src="https://www.youtube.com/embed/IWtUgsGwHzk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

+## Comparison with Experimental Value

+The calculated value of 1.14 eV for the indirect band gap of silicon is in much better agreement with the experimental value for this material (1.17 eV [^7]) than the alternative case of standard band gap calculations performed with the [Generalized Gradient Approximation](../../../models-directory/dft/notes.md#accuracy-limits-of-the-generalized-gradient-approximation) (GGA), whose shortcomings are assessed in [another tutorial page](band-gap.md).

+This provides an example of how the GW Approximation can result in improved precision in the estimation of important material properties than more traditional approaches within [DFT](../../../models-directory/dft/overview.md).

 ## Links